Bichromatic Tweezers for Qudit Quantum Computing in ${}^{87}$Sr: Engineering Bichromatic Optical Tweezer

 Our analysis highlights the light shift engineering realized by bichromatic tweezers: it realizes a light shift regime in which the off-diagonal elements in Eq.~\eqref{eq:invariant_ls_hamiltonian} are small compared to the diagonal elements.
-This is the perturbative regime in which magic-angle tuning \emph{can be engineered}, enabling the preservation of qudit coherence by suppressing dephasing induced by the trapping potential while operating at achievable angular precision and magnetic fields.
+This is the perturbative regime in which magic-angle tuning \emph{can be engineered}, enabling the preservation of qudit coherence by suppressing dephasing induced by the trapping potential.
+Furthermore, the light shift engineering achieves 1) mitigation of higher-order shifts introduced by hyperfine mixing, 2) the decoupling of the magnetic and light-matter interaction via the suppression magneto-optic shift.
+Finally, we estimate the magnetic field level in which the remaining dephasing mechanism in this system, quadratic Zeeman shift, can be mitigated to maintain our target qudit fidelity while operating at achievable angular precision.